UbiquityRobotics/learn/support/troubleshooting.md

     rosrun teleop_twist_keyboard telelop_twist_keyboard.py

-Before we dig into some detailed troubleshooting on lack of movement it may be good to review some key high level reasons for lack of movement that we had in a post on our forum from some time back that you should review just in case it is one of these issue then this page will elaborate.
+Before we dig into some detailed troubleshooting below on lack of movement be aware you can also review some key high level reasons for lack of movement that we had in a post on our forum from some time back that you should review just in case it is one of these issue then this page will elaborate.
+Feel free to read that if this page does not help or you wish to revew all of our resources for lack of movement of which one is our online user forum.
 Take a look at the  [Magni Does Not Move issue on our forum](https://forum.ubiquityrobotics.com/t/magni-does-not-move/98)

-If that post does not resolve things here are more detailed proceedures.

 ### The Battery

+By FAR the number 1 issue we see time and again is a weak battery.
+We have protections to shutdown things but as the battery gets weak many other issues show up.
+We are continuously making strides to better inform customers of dangerously low batteries.

+If you are 100% sure your battery is delivering over 23volts to the MCB board large power connectors as the robot runs then you can skip this section and move to the next section.

 Make sure your battery is installed correctly, with all the contacts fully attached and the batteries are fully charged.